diana-hep/spark-root/UserGuideScala.md

 All of the test files used/shown are available from the above locations

 ## Instructions
-- It is assumed that the user confirms to the requirements.
+- It is assumed that the user conforms to the requirements.
 - std out spark logging might differ based on 2.0 or 2.1 spark versions

 ## Example Higgs -> 2 muons Analysis